 The division of ILO offers courses and specialized seminars on various aspects of public international law, international organizations, human rights, international business and economic law, and law and development.

-Diplomacy, History and Politics (DHP)
+Diplomacy, History and Politics (DHP) courses offered

-The division of DHP focuses on the foreign policies of various nations that are often, though not exclusively, grouped by geographic regions.
-Principal offerings include courses in international information and communications, international environmental and resource policy, negotiation and dispute resolution, political economy, political systems and theories, international security, leadership and statecraft, and comparative and developmental politics.
+The division of DHP focuses on foreign policies of various nations that are often, though not exclusively, grouped by geographic regions.
+Principle offerings include courses in international information and communications, international environmental and resource policy, negotiation and dispute resolution, political economy, political systems and theories, international security, leadership and statecraft, and comparative and developmental politics.

-Economics and International Business (EIB)
+Economics and International Business (EIB) courses offered

-The division of EIB includes courses related to international trade and finance; the economics of developing countries; problems of energy, resources, food and agriculture; international business management and international business finance.
+The division of EIB includes courses related to international trade and finance, the economics of developing countries, problems of energy, resources, food and agriculture, international business management, and international business finance.
 In addition, a number of courses in methodology and theory are offered for candidates emphasizing economics.